No obvious neck abnormalities in headache patients

 Limitation two: Twentysomethings and thirtysomethings

+But it’s still a weakness, because there are more types and causes of headache than there are people in this study.
 A similar study with more and older subjects might well have had different results.
-For instance, it is plausible that tissue insult begins years before there is any detectable effect on the visible condition of bones — and yet even then it might correlate only loosely with it, because there are so many other factors involved.
+For instance, it is plausible that tissues get stressed years before there is any visible effect on the bones — and even then it might correlate only loosely with it, because there are so many other factors involved.

 I am shocked — shocked, I say — that younger people with headaches have normal necks!

-I think it’s terrific that we have this data, and it’s a useful and clear piece of the puzzle.
-But, as good as it is, it is a bit quelle surprise, and not remotely a deal-breaker for the hypothesis that some headaches are probably from in the neck, driven by cervical nociception (tissue insult detection), and that phenomenon should be expected to correlate poorly with vertebral condition, especially in younger people.
+But, as good as that puzzle piece is, it is also a bit quelle surprise, and not remotely a deal-breaker for the broader idea that some headaches are probably born in the neck, driven by cervical nociception (tissue insult detection) … and that phenomenon should be expected to correlate poorly with spinal bone shape, especially in younger people.
+There are plenty of ways that necks can cause headaches without showing up on 40 CT scans, no matter how painstakingly measured or cleverly analyzed.